claraj/hello_google_cloud/README.md

 cat the file created and copy into your local credential store; there is a link to that file when the app crashes because of bad credentials

 ` cat /tmp/tmp.someRandomNumbers/application_default_credentials.json `

+Create a file in your project application_default_credentials.json

+Set environment variable GOOGLE_APPLICATION_CREDENTIALS pointing to this file e.g. src/main/java/resources/applicarion_default_credentials.json

+Also set environment variable to read your DB password